rprinz08/arty-s7-multinic/readme.md

 * The latest LiteX Liteeth RMII and MAC implementation does not support multiple Ethernet interfaces due to limitations in clock domain handling and requires an explicit negative PHY reset (not directly available on the used PHY boards).
-Two simple patches to `liteeth/phy/rmii.py` and `liteeth/mac/core.phy` fixed this.
+A few patches to Liteeth fixes this.

 They can be found on github:
 * [Reset patch](https://github.com/rprinz08/liteeth/commit/6ac06a8423d326f111316909a07afba65db71fe0)